Probably how you should not structure a weekend around a 10 km race a week before a 19 km mountain adventure race (Feb 2021).

 Gold was first discovered in the Carrick Range in 1864 and Carricktown was established on the range in the early 1870’s.
 However by 1886 large scale mining had ceased as good returns were shallow and ran out quickly.
 Most buildings and structures were dismantled and taken away to be reused as people left the township.

 The promise of a cold drink is indeed excellent motivation.
 I rush down doing sub 10 minute kilometres and drive straight to the New World.
 It is 34 degrees in Cromwell when I reach it at 17:30.
-It is outrageous.
+This is outrageous.
 From there I drive to Pinders Pond and set up my tent for the night while contemplating what I can do to pass the time until I have to pick Tom up from Gore probably in the afternoon the next day.

 The Carricktown walking track can be viewed here.